-- a) several employees may contract a virus; - b) employees may have family members who require care; - c) there may be a fear factor, where employees consider absenting themselves for fear of contracting a virus.
+- a. several employees may contract a virus; - b. employees may have family members who require care; - c. there may be a fear factor, where employees consider absenting themselves for fear of contracting a virus.

-Employees who have been in contact with individuals who have COVID-19 or indeed any virus of special concern should follow the HSE guidance for advice in the first instance and then notify their manager before attending for work.
+Employees who have travelled to areas affected by COVID-19 and employees who have been in contact with individuals who have COVID-19 or indeed any virus of special concern should follow the HSE guidance for advice in the first instance and then notify their manager before attending for work.